kfir4444/tcesc/call-for-Participants.md

 # Call For Participants

 ## Flash Talks
-Abstracts for the flash talks should be submitted by [insert date] to the [conference Email.](mailto:tcesc@campus.technion.ac.il)
+Abstracts for the flash talks should be submitted by July 1st to the [conference Email.](mailto:tcesc@campus.technion.ac.il)

-## Posters Talks
+## Posters
-Abstracts for the posters should be submitted by [insert date] to the [conference Email.](mailto:tcesc@campus.technion.ac.il)
+Abstracts for the posters should be submitted by July 1st to the [conference Email.](mailto:tcesc@campus.technion.ac.il)